 From Using Salesforce Experience Cloud to Building It

 Recently, we’ve seen nonprofits using Salesforce Experience Cloud in innovative ways.
-Our very own Rochelle Currier, a Solution Architect who specializes in Experience Cloud, actually got her start through managing one at a nonprofit.
+Our very own Rochelle Currier, a Solution Architect who specializes in Experience Cloud, actually got their start through managing one at a nonprofit.
 They were fortunate to be at a nonprofit that creatively used Communities.
-The creative thinking and problem solving involved in using and maintaining a Salesforce Experience Cloud helped shape her career and led her to become a trailblazing Solution Architect.
-We talked with Rochelle to learn about her start and why they think Salesforce Experience Cloud is a great solution to help nonprofits create a greater impact.
+The creative thinking and problem solving involved in using and maintaining a Salesforce Experience Cloud helped shape their career and led them to become a trailblazing Solution Architect.
+We talked with Rochelle to learn about their start and why they think Salesforce Experience Cloud is a great solution to help nonprofits create a greater impact.

 Starting Out With Salesforce Experience Cloud